Martina

 Kate

 Transferring to RIC means that you will be able to take a fresh look at your subjects and maybe switch one or two, taking our successful one-year A level courses.
-The aim of moving half way through an A level course is of course to aim for higher grades and a wider choice of university at the end of year 13.
+The aim of moving half way through an A level course is of course to aim for higher grades and a wider choice of universities at the end of year 13.

 Our tutors and UCAS advisors are often able to quickly make credible grade predictions based on assessment of potential over the year here rather than prior achievement elsewhere.